WeTransfer/Diagnostics/README.md

 ![](Assets/smart-insights.png)
 By default, standard Smart Insights are provided:

-- `UpdateAvailableInsight` using your bundle identifier to fetch the latest available app version.
+- `UpdateAvailableInsight` uses your bundle identifier to fetch the latest available app version.
 An insight will be shown whether an update is available to the user or not.
 - `DeviceStorageInsight` shows whether the user is out of storage or not

 ### Adding your own custom insights